pixel-87/Java-spoons/ReadMe.md

 University of Exeter Software Development Coursework

-A multi-threaded card playing simulation (Spoons).
+A multithreaded card playing simulation (Spoons).

 Game will start with n players and decks, where n is positive.